MdMugish/SwiftUIPathway/README.md

     case profileDetails(id: String)

-    // You can add "n" number of navigations related to profile view
+    // You can add "n" number of navigations related to the profile view

     var destination: AnyView {
         switch self {